Little Mix wins Best British Group at Brit Awards

 “I find the constant pressure of being in a girl group and living up to expectations very hard…” explained Jesy, as she confirmed that it was time to start a new chapter in her life.

-“We know that Jesy leaving the group is going to be really upsetting news for our fans…” said Leigh-Anne, Perrie, and Jade – the remaining members of Little Mix.
+“We know that Jesy leaving the group is going to be really upsetting news for our fans…” said Leigh-Anne, Perrie, and Jade.
 “We love her very much and agree that it is so important that she does what is right for her mental health and well-being.”

 Who are Little Mix?